University of Michigan football sign-stealing scandal: The scandal

-NCAA investigation and impact
+Investigation and impact

 On November 3, 2023, Stalions resigned as a member of the University of Michigan's staff amid the investigation.
-In his letter of resignation, Stalions stated that neither Harbaugh or others on the team were aware of his "improper conduct."
+In his letter of resignation, Stalions stated that neither Harbaugh or others on the team were aware of any "improper conduct."

-On November 6, 2023, the NCAA reported that they found no direct connection between head coach Jim Harbaugh and the illegal sign-stealing done by Stalions.
+On November 6, 2023, the NCAA reported that they found no direct connection between then-head coach Jim Harbaugh and the illegal sign-stealing done by Stalions.
 The Big Ten Conference suspended Harbaugh for the final three games of the 2023 season, starting with the game against Penn State on November 11.
 On November 16, 2023, Harbaugh decided to cancel a planned court hearing and accept his three-game suspension.
 The same day, it was also revealed that the Big Ten had agreed to end its role in the sign stealing investigation.

 On November 17, 2023, Wolverines linebackers coach Chris Partridge was fired for allegedly instructing current members of the football team how to respond to questions relating to the sign-stealing scheme.
 Partridge later released a statement on Twitter saying that his termination was due to a failure “to abide by the University directive not to discuss an ongoing NCAA investigation with anyone associated with the Michigan Football Program.”
 It was also revealed that the NCAA investigation was still ongoing.

 After Michigan defeated Washington in the CFP National Championship Game, NCAA president Charlie Baker issued a statement that Michigan won the national championship "fair and square."
 Baker defended his decision to inform the university and the Big Ten during the season that the NCAA was investigating the allegations due to his concern that it may have been impacting the outcome of games.
 He concluded that "I don't believe at the end of the season it did.
 And I think that's important.
 We do have a series of discussions going on with the infractions folks about whether or not we can't do something to speed up the pace of our investigations," Baker said.
 "Certainly in a case like this, we'd like to be able to move a lot more quickly."

-On May 5, 2025, it was revealed that the team's current coach Sherrone Moore, who served as an assistant to Harbaugh when the sign stealing incident took place, would be suspended for the third and fourth games of the 2025 Wolverines season as the sign stealing investigation continues.
-This self-imposed punishment will be reviewed in a Committee on Infractions hearing in June.
+On May 5, 2025, it was revealed that the team's then-head coach Sherrone Moore, who served as an assistant to Harbaugh when the sign stealing incident took place, would be suspended for the third and fourth games of the 2025 Wolverines season as the sign stealing investigation continues.
+This self-imposed punishment would be reviewed in a Committee on Infractions hearing in June.
+In August 2025, Stalions, Harbaugh, former assistant director of player personnel Denard Robinson-who had already resigned from the team in May 2024 for a separate, unrelated matter- and Moore were all found to have engaged in conduct which "...ranged from destroying relevant materials to providing false or misleading information during interviews."
+In December 2025, Moore would be removed from the team as well, though for a separate, unrelated matter.